Fhoughton/fhoughton.github.io/_posts/2024-07-20-reverse-engineering-java.markdown

 In my spare time I sometimes play a video game called '[Slay the Spire](https://store.steampowered.com/app/646570/Slay_the_Spire/)' with my friends.
 It's a card game where you go through different encounters in a map and fight enemies, tackle events and buy items to gradually build up a better deck that can face the tougher challenges the game throws at you over time.

 By default the game actually doesn't have multiplayer, instead we use a mod called '[Together in Spire](https://steamcommunity.com/sharedfiles/filedetails/?id=2384072973)' (yes it's spelt that way).
-This mod adds skins to the game to allow the players to differentiate eachother if they play the same character, but some of these skins are locked behind special events or challenges, and can only be accessed via entering codes.
+This mod adds skins to the game to allow the players to differentiate each other if they play the same character, but some of these skins are locked behind special events or challenges, and can only be accessed via entering codes.

 In this article I'll detail how I reverse-engineered the game, written in Java and using LibGDX, to unlock every skin for me and my friends, so we could have more fun.